Ch3rryl/cbf-api-employeemgt/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+ Follow these instructions to set up and run the project locally:

 ### Prerequisites